 I hope the above tips have given you some ideas on how you can create your own compensation program for your team members.
 Since no two practices are the same, you will most likely have a blend of some of the above, and other programs for your own unique practice compensation program.
 Remember, the key is to motivate, not demotivate; and most of all, keep it simple!

-The material was taken from the IAPAM’s Aesthetic Practice Start-up Workshop.
+The material was taken from the IAPAM’s Secrets to a Successful Practice Workshop.
 Always check with your accountant and/or attorney on the correct way to pay your team (and you).
 They will be aware of the current State and Federal regulations.

 If you have some other ideas on practice staff compensation strategies, please feel free to share them below!